Watkins Books

 Watkins Books is London's oldest esoteric bookshop.
 It specialises in esotericism, mysticism, occultism, oriental religion and contemporary spirituality.
+The bookshop was saved by entrepreneur Etan Ilfeld who bought it out of bankruptcy in March of 2010.
+It is affiliated with Watkins Publishing, which publishes books relating to self-development and spirituality.

+History

 The book store was established by John M. Watkins, a friend of Madame Blavatsky, in 1897 at 26 Charing Cross.
 John Watkins had already been selling books via a catalogue which he began publishing in March 1893.
-The first biography of Aleister Crowley recounts a story of Crowley making all of the books in Watkins magically disappear and reappear.
+The first biography of Aleister Crowley recounts a story of Crowley making all of the books in Watkins magically disappear.